Finding Low Airfares

 Sometimes it seems like booking a ticket to Orlando, Florida (MCO in airline code speak) has more in common with buying stocks than it does with vacation planning.
 The prices of tickets seem to fluctuate randomly, and, although after the fact it's clear to all the industry observers why the prices have changed, nobody seems to be able to predict the changes in advance.

 NOTE: This document discusses techniques for people looking to research airfares on their own.
-You may find that packaged vacations provide a better overall value than booking airfare, hotel, etc., on your own.
 Investigate all your options thoroughly!

 Tip #1: Keep your Options Open